lewisaronmilne/3d_Viewer_Experiment/README.md

-# 3d_Viewer_Experiment
+# 3d Viewer Experiment
-An experiment for trying low level 3d graphics.
+This An experimental area for trying low level 3d graphics.

+Currently it is just a viewer for a few 3d models.